 Syntactical and validity edits must all be addressed prior to moving forward with the filing process.
 If the filer needs to correct any data, the filer must refile the updated LAR to the HMDA Platform.
 The LAR will then be rechecked for syntactical and validity edits.

 Once the HMDA Platform has confirmed there are no syntactical or validity edits, the filer will be prompted to review any quality and/or macro quality edits that the HMDA Platform identifies in individual rows in the LAR, groups of rows, or the entire LAR.
-The filer must either confirm the accuracy of the data flagged by the quality edits or provide explanations for any macro quality edits.
+The filer must confirm the accuracy of the data flagged by the quality and/or macro quality edits.
 If a filer needs to correct any data in the file in response to quality and/or macro edits, the filer must correct the data and refile the updated LAR to the HMDA Platform.

 Once all edits have been addressed, the HMDA Platform will require an authorized representative of the filer’s institution to certify the completeness and accuracy of the LAR (see FIG section 3.2).